 When asked about Serious MD’s trajectory, Co-Founder Dennis Ong mentions having a patient portal on the way so that patients can also access their medical records and will not have to request it over and over from the physician.
 They’re also working on an Android release as it’s initially on IOS.
 Other features are quickly on the way.

-Dennis was also kind enough to let me offer a coupon exclusive to readers on Filipino MD.
+Dennis was also kind enough to let me offer a limited time Serious MD coupon exclusive to readers on Filipino MD.
 Here goes.
-Just type “FILIPINOMD” when you’re purchasing a subscription on Serious MD and you get a lifetime discount from P1950 per month to only P1499 per month.
+Just type “FILIPINOMD” when you’re purchasing a subscription on Serious MD and you get a lifetime discount from P1950 to only P1700 per month (from P65 to P54 per day).
 Pretty sweet deal, seriously.